evhub/bbopt/README.md

 - the method itself specifies what distribution is being modeled,
 - the first argument is always _name_, a unique string identifying that parameter,
 - following _name_ are whatever arguments are needed to specify the distribution's parameters, and
-- at the end are keyword arguments (_kwargs_), which are the same for all the different methods.
+- at the end are keyword arguments, which are the same for all the different methods.
 The allowable _kwargs_ are:
     + _guess_, which specifies the initial value for the parameter, and
     + _placeholder\_when\_missing_, which specifies what placeholder value a conditional parameter should be given if missing.